Code-Institute-Submissions/the-monkees-major-project-01/README.md

 As shown abovem a standard tree structure is implemented.
 It will be 3 levels but however will ensure the 3-click-rule is available with the index.html page being a page just for users to land on and will never be able to get to unless they revisit the website.

+## Surface Plane

+### Development

+#### IDE

+Cloud9 IDE was the Integrated development enviroment for this website.

+#### Version Control

+Git Hub was the version control station for this website which was used to manage and store versions of the source code.

 -----
 ## Features
 ### Existing Features